digi-nomard/digi-nomard.github.io/docs/pages/privacy-policy.md

 E-mail addresses will not be sold, rented or leased to 3rd parties.

-E-mail may be sent to inform you of news of our services or offers by us or our affiliates.
+E-mail may be sent to inform you of news of our services or offers by us.

 ### Visitor Options
 If you have subscribed to one of our services, you may unsubscribe by following the instructions which are included in e-mail that you receive.